leonmaz/flaive/README.md

 # flaive

 **flaive — Federated Learning for AI in Versatile Environments**
 An open-source framework for **configurable, lightweight federated learning** on resource-constrained devices.
 Run fast simulations, track experiments with MLflow, and monitor training via Prometheus/Grafana.
-Built to evolve from **simulation → real edge deployments** with PEFT (LoRA) and quantization.
+Built to evolve from **simulation → real edge deployments** with PEFT techniques and quantization.

 ---